Generative AI: Accelerating (Not Mitigating) Climate Change

 Here’s an update on some of what Artists Resisting Exploitation worked on in April:

 In addition to forging connections with other arts advocates at CA for the Arts’ Summit on April 16, ARE participated in CA Arts Advocates’ Advocacy Day the next day.
 ARE joined hundreds of other arts advocacy groups and arts advocates in Sacramento with a resounding message that #ArtWorkisRealWork!
-On April 17, ARE met with California assemblymembers and state senators.
-In each of my meetings (with five assemblymembers and two state senators in total), I shared with our elected officials how generative AI has impacted me and fellow creatives, highlighting (1) the massive layoffs writers, editors, illustrators, animators, actors, and other creative workers have endured and (2) the fact that Big Tech corporations steal our copyrighted work to train generative AI models that are then used to compete directly with us—that they effectively use our own work against us.
+On April 17, ARE met with the offices of California assemblymembers and state senators.
+In each of my meetings (with staffers for five assemblymembers and two state senators in total), I shared with our elected officials how generative AI has impacted me and fellow creatives, highlighting (1) the massive layoffs writers, editors, illustrators, animators, actors, and other creative workers have endured and (2) the fact that Big Tech corporations steal our copyrighted work to train generative AI models that are then used to compete directly with us—that they effectively use our own work against us.

 As I mentioned to another advocate, attending this event and CA for the Arts’ Summit the day before was one of the rare times in my life when I was certain I was exactly where I should be.
 I met so many amazing and kind diehard art lovers that I am extra pumped to level up our fight.